 As you may know, I offer several Soviet heavy tanks in my Shapeways shop.
-I have the entire KV series available, except for the KV-85 and the [possibly mythical] KV-6 land battleship.
+I have the entire KV series available, except for the KV-85 and the post KV-7 models based on the KV-1S.
 However, my hand remains steady only when shooting a rifle, not when trying to paint 6mm scale models.
 Therefore, I didn’t have pictures of them painted until now, when my most frequent customer provided a picture of everything he bought from me, and then some.

 All but Object 263 and the S-51 (both Soviet self-propelled guns) are available in the “tanks” section of my shop.
 [I keep retroactively editing that link, mainly because I keep splitting up the tanks into different sections as I add more of them; it makes them easier to find] If you want to know more about each of these without visiting the product pages, keep reading.

 All eight are experimental and/or cancelled projects.

 KV-220: an experimental step up from the KV-1, superior in every way, with a longer chassis and 85mm cannon.
 A single prototype was constructed in 1941, then lost in December of the same year after a direct hit from a 150mm howitzer.